mina-amin/portfolio/Readme.md

 ## ⚙️ Infrastructure Practices

-- Deployed each project on **separate dedicated servers** for isolation and performance.
+- Each project runs on a **dedicated server** for isolation and performance.
-- Configured **Nginx reverse proxy** with SSL and firewall rules for secure traffic flow.
+- Configured **Nginx reverse proxy** with SSL/TLS certificates for secure web access.
+- Applied **UFW firewall rules** to protect services and restrict access.
-- Implemented **automated CI/CD pipelines** with GitHub Actions for continuous deployment.
+- Automated **CI/CD pipelines** using GitHub Actions for smooth deployments.
-- Established **daily backup routines** and **centralized monitoring** across all environments.
+- Implemented **daily backup routines** for all databases and key configurations.
+- Set up **centralized monitoring** using Netdata, Prometheus, and Grafana dashboards.

 ---